 terraform.tfstate files.
 There are no overlapping CIDR blocks between the two VPCs.

-Task: The requirement was to create a peering connection between these two VPCs such that resources in the public subnets of these two VPCs can communicate with each other.
+Task: The requirement was to create a peering connection between these two Amazon VPCs such that resources in the public subnets of these two VPCs can communicate with each other.

 Approach: Having worked on a similar project in the past, I had a fair idea of creating a peering connection.

-Creating a successful peering connection involves four steps – (i) initiate a peering request from the peering owner VPC, (ii) accept the peering request from the accepting VPC, (iii) update the peering owner’s route table with CIDR blocks from the accepting VPC/subnet, and (iv) update the accepting VPC route table with CIDR blocks from the peering owner VPC/subnet.
+Creating a successful peering connection involves four steps – (i) initiate a peering request from the peering owner Amazon VPC, (ii) accept the peering request from the accepting Amazon VPC, (iii) update the peering owner’s route table with CIDR blocks from the accepting VPC/subnet, and (iv) update the accepting VPC route table with CIDR blocks from the peering owner VPC/subnet.

 It is also necessary to mention the user credential that I used in this project.
-The user in the VPC-peering Terraform project needs to have access to carry out the above four operations in separate AWS accounts.
+The user in the VPC-peering Terraform project needs access to carry out the above four operations in separate AWS accounts.
 Moreover, since the user also fetches the information (VPC ID, subnet CIDR block, Route table ID, and Account ID) from two separate Terraform remote state files, it requires access to read those state files.
 I prefer using a restrictive access policy when working with cloud resources.
-In that regard, I used the assume-role functionality to manage the resources in the two VPCS that belonged to two separate accounts.
+In that regard, I used the assume-role functionality to manage the resources in the two Amazon VPCS that belonged to two separate accounts.
 You can read about how to create a trusted-trusting relationship across accounts here.
 I achieved this by attaching the following policies to the user: (i) policy to read the two terraform state files(

 s3: GetObject on the state file), and (ii) policy to assume a role in both the accounts to create the peering relationship.
 I also included the policy file in my Github repository alongside the Terraform configuration.